Parallels in the symbolism of star constellations: Introduction

-A \textbf{cultural effect} has been widely observed.
-In astronomical cultures (whether ancient or modern) with a common \emph{ancestry}, constellation star composition and names have naturally retained similarities even when these cultures are distant in time or space.
-This effect also may be intermediated by other variables associated with cultural phylogeny: \emph{geolocation} (indigenous cultures at the tropics formed different astronomical systems than those in temperate zones~\cite{aveni1981tropical}), \emph{astronomical literacy} (in the region around ancient China, detailed star charts were maintained, and thus not only bright, but also faint stars were systematically linked into constellations~\cite{sun1997chinese}), and common \emph{cultural myths and themes} of the sky.
-The latter likely have a large influence upon constellation design; for example, line figures represent human and animal mythological characters in cultures with Mesopotamian or Greek origin~\cite{rogers1998origins1,rogers1998origins2}; Northern Dene tribes in Alaska and Canada universally draw a whole-sky Traveler constellation of their principal mythological character~\cite{cannon2021northern}; a bird in flight dominates the skies of Polynesian cultures of the south Pacific~\cite{chadwick2017great}; and there are parallels in symbolism between pre-Columbian N-American and central and west Asian myth for the Big Dipper~\cite{gibbon1964asiatic} and Orion's belt asterisms~\cite{gibbon1972asiatic} likely due to a distant common origin.
+\textbf{Cultural diffusion} has been observed.
+The star groups and their names have retained similarities across astronomical cultures with a common \emph{ancestry}, even when distant in time or space.
+This may be due to variables associated with cultural phylogeny: \emph{geolocation} (cultures of the tropics form different astronomical systems than those in temperate zones~\cite{aveni1981tropical}), \emph{astronomical literacy} (in the region influenced by ancient China, detailed star charts were maintained, and also faint stars were linked into constellations~\cite{sun1997chinese}), and \emph{cultural myths or practices}.
+The latter likely have a large influence upon constellation design.
+For example, the cart symbolism for Big Dipper is known to all Indo-European traditions in Europe (which use carts) and not to others outside their cultural region~\cite{berezkin2012seven}.
+In cultures with Mesopotamian or Mediterranean origin, many constellations represent human and animal mythological characters~\cite{rogers1998origins1,rogers1998origins2}, while Northern Dene tribes in Alaska and Canada universally draw a whole-sky Traveler constellation of their principal mythological character~\cite{cannon2021northern}.
+A bird in flight dominates the skies of Polynesian cultures of the south Pacific~\cite{chadwick2017great}, and there are parallels in symbolism between pre-Columbian N-American and central and west Asian myth for the Big Dipper~\cite{gibbon1964asiatic} and Orion's belt asterisms~\cite{gibbon1972asiatic}, due to a distant common origin.